KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Bring by werthdavid](https://github.com/werthdavid/MMM-Bring)

 1. Recommendation: Found 'require("https")' in file `BringClient.js`: Replace it with built-in fetch.
+2. Recommendation: Found 'axios' in file `BringClient.js`: Replace it with built-in fetch.
-2. Typo: Found 'Magic Mirror' in file `styles.css`: Replace it with `MagicMirror²`.
+3. Typo: Found 'Magic Mirror' in file `styles.css`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-bringList by rseidt](https://github.com/rseidt/MMM-bringList)